peerke88/cmdWrapper/README.md

 ---

-# Use cmdsWrapper.cds instead of maya.cmds
+# Use cmdsWrapper.cmds instead of maya.cmds
 ```python
 from maya import cmds